Northern Minnesota

 A 120 by 100-foot square sod fort built by local settlers in response to the news of General George Custer's defeat at Little Big Horn, Montana (June 1876).
 There was never a real threat here.
 Site located in a small park with flagpole, one mile east of town on MN 210.
 See also Investigation of Fort Juelson from Archeao-Physics, L.L.C. || Short Biography of Berge Lee from Kroshus Family History

 A North West Co. post was located on Otter Tail Point in 1785.
 Another North West Co. post was located further west about 1805.
 The second post was the scene of Lt.
-Zebulon Pike's expedition in 1806 to find the source of the Mississippi River (which was actually at Lake Itasca further west), where the British flag was ordered taken down and temporarily replaced by the American flag (Pike's Fort (2)).
+Zebulon Pike's stopover in February 1806 during his expedition to find the source of the Mississippi River (which was actually at Lake Itasca further west), where the British flag was ordered taken down and temporarily replaced by the American flag (Pike's Fort (2)).
 The international boundary here was not finally settled until 1818.

 Camp at Leech Lake